kailash-manasarovar/statement/docs/crimes/protagonists.md

 ### Other teachers and students to a greater or lesser degree

+- Maria Hontanilla, my piano teacher during year 3 of professional piano.

 ![Maria Hontanilla](../content/images/fake-accounts/Screenshot 2024-04-03 at 20.07.32.png)

+- Esteve the chamber music teacher in year 4.

 ![Chamber music teacher from year 4](../content/images/fake-accounts/Screenshot 2024-04-30 at 22.42.50.png)

+- Alfonso the harmony teacher in year 4.

 ![Harmony teacher](../content/images/harmony-teacher.png)